zacharycope0/Distributed_Travel_Application/Add_DB_Layer/README.md

  db.<name_of_collection>.insert({AirlineID:"<#>",AirlineName:"<name>",FromCity:"<city>",ToCity:"<city>",BookedYesOrNo:"N"})**

  #
- **Note that you will have to updated the IP address and port numbers appropriately where noted in the code**
+ **Note: You will have to updated the IP address and port numbers appropriately where noted in the code**
  #